 The one-way journey from Grindelwald Terminal to Eigergletscher is around CHF37, whether using the cable car or trains.
 Return fares are only a few cents cheaper than two one-way fares.
 For skiers and longer holiday guests, various passes are available.
-The Juniorcard, Half-Fare Card, and many other Swiss railway passes are accepted.
+The Juniorcard, Half-Fare Card, and many other Swiss railway passes, including the Swiss Travel Pass, are accepted.
 Tickets are available from almost any outlet that sells Swiss train tickets, or from Jungfraubahnen.

-The return fare from Interlaken-Ost to Jungfraujoch-Top of Europe station is CHF190 to CHF240 (season depending), whether via cable car or trains only.
+The return fare from Interlaken-Ost to Jungfraujoch-Top of Europe station is around CHF190 to CHF240 (season depending), whether via cable car or trains only — tickets are available online or from any place selling Swiss railway tickets.
 Groups receive substantial discounts making day-trip tours worth considering, especially when traveling during busy periods.